Wolf

 Orange willow nets can therefore no longer be remunerated with immediate effect.

-- Prevent large predators from entering the herd
+- Preventing large predators from entering the herd

-- Preventing the learning effect that farm animals are easily available food for the wolf à negative conditioning through electrocution
+- Preventing the learning effect that livestock represent easily available food for wolves → negative conditioning through electric shock

-Without the presence of wolves, it has not always been necessary - depending on the animal species - to maintain a minimum voltage of 3,000 volts or more to prevent their own animals from escaping from fence systems.
-However, with the expected increase in wolf pressure over the next few years, it will become increasingly important to have both good fencing material and sufficiently powerful pasture fencing equipment available.
+In the absence of wolves, it was not always necessary—depending on the animal species—to maintain a minimum voltage of 3,000 volts or more to prevent one’s own animals from escaping the fencing system.
+Given the current wolf pressure, it is crucial to have both high-quality fencing material and a sufficiently powerful electric fence energizer.

-When wolves are present, they often exhibit exploratory behavior at the fence to look for hiding or hiding places; sometimes wolves also try to dig under a fence.
-Individual wolves learn to overcome herd protection measures by jumping over a fence in order to reach livestock; these wolves are referred to as "damaging" and can be removed under certain conditions (see chapter "4.5 Measures against individual damaging wolves" and "4.6 Measures against wolf packs in the event of major damage or considerable danger" in the Wolf Liechtenstein concept).
+When wolves are present, they often exhibit exploratory behavior at fences, looking for places to crawl under or through.
+Sometimes wolves also try to dig their way under a fence.
+Individual wolves learn to overcome livestock protection measures by jumping over a fence in order to reach livestock; these wolves are classified as “damage-causing” and may be culled under certain conditions (see Chapter “4.5 Measures against individual damage-causing wolves” and “4.6 Measures against wolf packs in cases of major damage or significant threat” in the Liechtenstein Wolf Concept).

 The Liechtenstein Livestock Guarding Dogs Directive regulates the requirements for keeping livestock guarding dogs subsidized by the Principality of Liechtenstein as well as the corresponding contribution amounts.